 Jupiter’s ballpark, Roger Dean Chevrolet Stadium, is home to the Miami Marlins and St Louis Cardinals during the spring season.
 Whether you’re a fan of the team or not, catching a game at Roger Dean Stadium is a perfect way to spend time on your spring break vacation!

-⚾ Want More Baseball?
-Check the schedule at The Ballpark of the Palm Beaches just down the road.
-The park is equally as gorgeous and more centrally located in Palm Beach County.
+Be sure to check the schedule at The Ballpark of the Palm Beaches if you’re looking for more baseball.
+This park is just down the road and is equally as gorgeous and more centrally located in Palm Beach County.

 Dive or Snorkel With Sharks